We know life is getting more expensive, and we are here to help.

 Natural Gas Prices

 The costs to purchase and transport natural gas can fluctuate annually and throughout the year.
-Our transportation rates are regulated by the California Public Utilities Commission (CPUC) and change at least annually at the beginning of each year.
+Our transportation rates are regulated by the CPUC and change at least annually at the beginning of each year.
 Additionally, rates can sometimes change during the year as authorized by the CPUC.
-Gas commodity costs can vary seasonally or due to supply and demand conditions, inter-state pipeline capacities and weather conditions.
+Gas commodity costs can vary seasonally or due to supply and demand conditions, inter-state pipeline capacities, and weather conditions.

-During cold weather, natural gas usage typically increases three to seven times compared to summer weather since we tend to use our home heater more frequently.
-You could save on heating costs by lowering your thermostat to 68 degrees during the day and 55 degrees at night if health permits.
+Natural gas usage typically increases three to seven times during cold weather as we tend to use our home heater more frequently.
+The price of natural gas may fluctuate during warmer weather, but usage is historically lower.
+If health permits, you could save on heating costs by lowering your thermostat by three to five degrees.

 Increase in Appliance Usage

-Increased use of appliances during colder weather can impact your bill.
-For example, water heaters work longer and harder to heat colder water coming in which could increase natural gas usage.
-Also, having guests at home, cooking more, and leaving appliances on could impact your bill.
+Increased use of appliances can impact your bill.
+For example, water heaters work longer and harder during colder weather and could increase your natural gas usage.
+Having guests at home, cooking more, and leaving appliances on could also impact your bill.

 There are typically 29-32 days in a billing cycle, depending on when meters are read for a particular area.
-However, there are situations that may change the number of billing days.
+However, some situations may change the number of billing days.
 For example, holidays can add up to four days to your billing cycle.